Beyond the Tower: Quirky Places to Stay in Toronto That Will Make Your Friends Jealous

 Perhaps most dramatic are the glass igloo-inspired domes at Cherry Beach ($275/night), which become particularly magical during winter months.
 These transparent structures allow guests to stargaze from bed when temperatures hit 20F outside while remaining toasty warm inside.
 The juxtaposition of snowy landscapes viewed from climate-controlled comfort creates a uniquely Canadian experience that rivals Scandinavian glass igloos but with Toronto’s skyline providing additional visual interest.

-Budget-conscious travelers can explore University of Toronto’s summer stay program, which offers sustainable dorms for just $65/night between May and August.
+Budget-conscious travelers can explore University of Toronto’s summer stay program, which offers sustainable dorms for just $65/night between May and August, perfect for those following a comprehensive Toronto itinerary on a tight budget.
 While less luxurious than commercial options, these accommodations provide excellent value in high-demand neighborhoods and often include access to university facilities like gyms and libraries.
 The concept resembles eco-retreats found in Vermont but with the metropolitan advantages of downtown Toronto just steps away.

 The Final Pillow Talk: Navigating Toronto’s Offbeat Sleep Scene